2024–25 Delhi Premier League

-The 2024–25 Delhi Premier League is the third edition of the Delhi Premier League, the fifth-tier league in the Indian football system, and Delhi's top-tier football league.
+The 2024–25 Delhi Premier League was the third edition of the Delhi Premier League, the fifth-tier league in the Indian football system, and Delhi's top-tier football league.
 Garhwal Heroes are the current defending champions.
-This edition will see 12 teams compete for the title, 11 from last season and one promoted from the FD Senior Division League.
+This edition will see 12 teams compete for the title, 11 from last season and one promoted from the DSA Senior Division League.